 Although Education Master Plan development occurs on a six-year cycle, there are also annual planning processes that occur within each wing of the college and the various departments (see figure #2).

-A critical aspect of the planning and decision making processes are program review validation reports and annual updates.
+A cCritical aspect elements of the planning and decision making processes are program review validation reports and annual updates department and program reports.
 The Program Review Committee ensures that program goals and priorities align with the Education Master Plan.
-In depth review of each program occurs every 5 years with an annual report providing updates and information about new trends, events, or changes impacting the program.
+In-depth review of each program occurs every 5 years with annual reports providing updates and information about new trends, events, or changes impacting the program.

 Figure #2